 That Appeals to Top Universities

 Though a good placement department can enhance a student’s chances of admission, there is no substitute for the 15 years of study prior to college.
 Every university expects certain basics from all its applicants.
 Think of this as “breadth.”
 Our rigorous program will provide such breadth, but it is not enough.
 Admissions teams are looking for students who excel in a particular area and who will add that particular excellence to their college.
 Think of this as “depth.”
-Through its individualized approach to education, Whittle School & Studios is engineered to graduate students who have both these qualities.
+Through its individualized approach to education, Huitong School is engineered to graduate students who have both these qualities.
 Note that this “depth” cannot be faked by cramming in the last year of school.
 It must be genuine, an interest a student has pursued over years with attentive mentorship and something a student truly cares about.
 The best proof of ongoing and deepening student work will be reflected in the quality of our students’ culminating portfolio projects, which will be of great value to admissions deans at highly selective colleges and universities—and they will speak volumes about the mind and character of our students.

 on Each Campus

 Though our college advisers on each campus will be selected, coordinated, and developed by our global college- placement department, there is no substitute for an on-campus individual adviser who both knows the students and their families well and works closely with them and, in many cases, has “looped” with the students through several grades.
 It is particularly critical that we staff these positions adequately to ensure that the relationships between advisers, students, and families begin three to four years before graduation.
 Five years in advance of our first graduating class, we will have already recruited an admissions expert from an Ivy League university to begin planning this function.
 Why?
 To get ahead of student weaknesses early and address them early and to identify strengths that can be built upon—and to forge meaningful relationships over time with college and university admissions deans.